zexixing/academic-kickstart/content/home/gallery/index.md

 weight = 70  # Order that this section will appear.

 title = "Gallery"
-subtitle = "I am a shutterbug, welcome to browse my pictures in [500px](https://500px.com/zexixing0604) :D"
+subtitle = "Here are some selected pictures taken by me.
+Welcome to browse more at [500px](https://500px.com/zexixing0604) :D"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.